menandmice/micetro_docs/guides/user-manual/ipam.rst

 =====

 .. note::
-  To manage IP addresses in the Management Console, see :ref:`console-ipam`.
+  This information applies to the Web Interface.
+For information about how to manage IP addresses in the Management Console, see :ref:`console-ipam`.

 Overview
 --------